Miniature Goat Breeds

 This is another plus to these small goats and one of the biggest draws to them.

-Browse – Having a place for your goats to graze is ideal and if you choose one of these small breeds you will not need nearly as much as any of the full sized goats.
+Having a place for your goats to graze is ideal and if you choose one of these small breeds you will not need nearly as much as any of the full sized goats.
+You can use electric fence netting to setup a small area where you goats can graze on fresh grasses.

 Water is the key to healthy and thriving animals and something you need to pay very close attention to.